AITC Immunization & Testing

 Immunizations for Adults

-AITC offers all vaccines approved in the USA for adults (See CDC recommendations for adult immunizations):
+AITC offers all vaccines approved in the USA for adults and late teens (See CDC recommendations for adult immunizations):

 - Chickenpox [varicella] vaccine